jackyccl/Image-Classifier/README.md

 A model trained on the ImageNet Large Visual Recognition Challenge dataset is being used.

-#### Note: I have uploaded some files to ease your download process, follow each step below on your own to use transfer learning.
+#### Note: I have uploaded some files to ease your download process, follow each step below on your own to use transfer learning on different categories.

 ### Step 1: Install Tensorflow and install Docker